softtrainee/arlab/docs/modeling.rst

 Data Viewing with Pychron
 -----------------------------
-​Evaluation of data and production of graphs is best performed in Pychron.
+Evaluation of data and production of graphs is best performed in Pychron.
 It is capable of displaying the major MDD plots, including spectra, Arrhenius plots, Log(r/ro), unconstrained and constrained thermal history models.

 Make sure the MDD Perspective is enabled.
 If your window isn’t similar to FIGURE, you may be in the Hardware Perspective.
 Several windows are available here to aid in data reduction (FIGURE).
 These windows can be reorganized simply by dragging them around the window.
 Therefore, your MDD perspective may not look exactly like this but it should have all of the same components, although they may be redistributed.

+	A. The Data Window (Far Left)
+		The Data window contains a refresh button, which refreshes the graphs.
+Below that is a list of samples.
+Each sample has a series of check boxes and color indicators.
+“Show” toggles all of the data for that sample on the graphs.
+“Bind” forces the primary and secondary colors to be the same in all plot windows for that particular sample.
+“Ms” toggles the model spectrum produced by Agesme.
+		“IMs” toggles the model spectra produced by thermal history modeling.
+“Ma” toggles the model Arrhenius and Log(r/ro) plots.
+Sometimes the Refresh button must be used to display those changes.
+All samples on this list will be shown in the Modeler window.

+		Five small buttons are on the upper right corner of this window which (left to right) (a) disable column sorting, (b and c) move samples up or down the list, which changes their stacking order in the Modeler window, (d) removes a sample from the list and (e) opens a preferences window.

+		Below the list of displayed samples is a navigation window.
+Simply clicking on a sample folder will add it to the list above.

+	B. The Summary Window (Top Center)
+		The Summary window displays the kinetic parameters and domain distribution for the sample highlighted in the Data Window.

+	C. The Notes Window (Bottom Center)
+		The Notes window is basically just a data entry window for a text file.
+Each sample folder has a Notes.txt file which is editable in this window.
+Any information regarding that sample can be saved to that text file and recalled simply by click the name of the sample in the Data window.
+Useful for keeping track of why you chose certain kinetic parameters, why the sample is important, or any other information you would like to be able to recall later.

+	D. The Modeler Window (Far Right)
+		The Modeler window displays the samples selected in the Data window.